mtho-ngoza/mzansigig/public/legal/privacy-policy.md

 ### 4.4 Business Transfers

-If Kasigig is acquired or merged, your information may be transferred to the new entity.
+If MzansiGig is acquired or merged, your information may be transferred to the new entity.
 You will be notified of any such change.

 ### 4.5 What We DON'T Do